0suyog/DailyExpensesTracker/README.md

 cd server
 npm start
 ```
-### start react app
+### Start react app
-If you running this for the first time then go to ExpenseTracker and and create a file with name `.env` and add this inside that file
+If you are running this for the first time then go to ExpenseTracker and create a file with the name `.env` and add this inside that file
 `VITE_SERVER_ADDRESS="[Your server end point]"`

-If you are running this in your local machine server end point will be
+If you are running this on your local machine server endpoint will be

 `http://localhost:3000`
 ```